tom-seddon/b2/doc/BeebLink.md

 * because the server's state is outside the emulator's control, save state and timeline functionality is disabled when BeebLink support is enabled
+* the Tube Serial ROM is not supported - b2 currently emulates the older AVR-based USB widget

 # Configuring BeebLink server